juju/docs/src/en/tutorial-client-basic.md

 ## Next steps

-Based on the material covered in this tutorial, we suggest looking at the following documentation pages:
+Based on the material covered in this tutorial, we suggest the following for further reading:

  - [Concepts and terms][concepts]
  - [Deploying applications][charms-deploying]